akononovicius/eleven-league-scheduler/README.md

 Note that in the Epic mode it is impossible to build a balanced schedule while following the guideline of "easier opponents first".
-This means that if you play Epic mode with 3 or 4 players, some of the players will face 4 easier opponents, while other will face 3.
+This means that if you play Epic mode with 3 or 4 players, some of the players will face 4 easier opponents, while others will face 3.
 This is so, because it is impossible to build 12 team league schedule where all players would face just 4 or just 3 easy opponents.